AmbrogioMB/AmbrogioMB.github.io/teaching.md

 ### Thesis

 I am open to following students in writing their Bachelor's and Master's Thesis.
-Current open projects regard the study of the operation of power systems, in particular the AC Optimal Power Flow problem, and combinatorial problems, focusing in particular on the Steiner Tree problem.
 The following is a list of theses I recently supervised.

 * *Riduzione delle Emissioni di Carbonio mediante Ottimizzazione Stocastica dello Stoccaggio Energetico a Batteria in Sistemi Fotovoltaici*, Anna Sacilotto, Master's Thesis in Mathematics at University of Pavia, co-supervised with Prof. Stefano Gualandi, 2025.
 * *Strengthening the SOCP formulation for the ACOPF problem*, Arthur Mazeyrat, Master Operations Research and Combinatorial Optimization at University Grenoble Alpes, co-supervised with Prof. Stefano Gualandi and Gabor Riccardi, 2025.